 Does Amazon Prime include grocery delivery?

 Not in the simple way many people assume.
-Amazon currently advertises a separate grocery delivery subscription for Prime members at $9.99 per month or $99.99 per year for unlimited grocery delivery on qualifying orders.
-Source
+Amazon says Prime members can add a grocery delivery subscription at $9.99 per month or $99.99 per year for unlimited grocery delivery on qualifying orders that meet Amazon’s current order rules.

 Which one is better for groceries?

-For most grocery-first households, Walmart+ is easier to justify because groceries and store-linked delivery are closer to the center of the membership.
+For grocery-first households, Walmart+ is often easier to justify because groceries and store-linked delivery are closer to the center of the membership.
 Prime can still work, but the math changes if grocery delivery is the real reason you keep it.
-Walmart source Amazon source

 What streaming do you get with each one?

 Prime includes Prime Video.
-Walmart+ members can choose either Paramount+ Essential or Peacock Premium.
-Amazon source Walmart source
+Walmart+ members can choose either Paramount+ Essential or Peacock Premium with ads, one at a time, and switch every 90 days.